 The details include the use of ormulu posts and roundels, delicate hand carved wood and gesso decorative features and swooping curves around the arms and feet.
 Very expressive and artistic pieces with the highest levels of presentation.

 They are deeply upholstered with sprung or padded bench seats, side and back pads making them really good to sit on – the antique Biedermeier sofas we find in Sweden often still contain the original straw stuffing.
 Most unusual!
-We replace this with horsehair/natural fibre mix to make these sofas really comfortable to relax on and build the seat up to a perfect dome which looks great.
+We replace this with horsehair/natural fibre mix to make these sofas really comfortable to relax on and build the seat up to a perfect dome which looks great and is the mark of a well upholstered couch.

 They are usually constructed from birch frames with top grade golden birch veneers with lots of figure and movement.
 These are real examples of teh craft that has been lost to our modern world in their design and the execution.
 The show wood veneers are absolutely 3D in appearance are are stained in a variety of colours from ight honey thru mid oak to a darket mahogany.
 They were then frnch polished to a high level of finish giving them a real lustre.